Orville E. Babcock: Santo Domingo

-During the summer of 1869, Grant dispatched Babcock, Grant's special agent, to the mostly mixed-race and black, Spanish-speaking Caribbean island country of the Dominican Republic (18,655 mi²), then commonly called Santo Domingo.
-At this time, federal land speculation was not uncommon, as Congress had in March 1867 purchased Alaska (663,300 mi²) from the Russian Empire.
+During the summer of 1869, Grant dispatched Babcock, Grant's special agent, to the mostly mixed-race and white, Spanish-speaking Caribbean island country of the Dominican Republic (18,655 mi2), then commonly called Santo Domingo.
+At this time, federal land speculation was not uncommon, as Congress had in March 1867 purchased Alaska (663,300 mi2) from the Russian Empire.
 Like his predecessor Andrew Johnson, Grant received inducements from speculators interested in Caribbean expansion, particularly for Haiti and the Dominican Republic.
 Speculators William L. Cazneau and Joseph W. Fabens formed the Santo Domingo Company in New York to attract financial supporters for annexing the Dominican Republic.
 Grant's Secretary of State Hamilton Fish, was doubtful concerning Dominican annexation, believing the country was politically unstable, and became suspicious when Fabens asked him to support a plan of American annexation of the Dominican Republic.
 Grant desired to investigate the island and find out whether the people wanted annexation.
 After two other candidates were excluded, Grant and Fish agreed to send Babcock on a secret reconnaissance mission to the Dominican Republic.

 Although Babcock was not fluent in Spanish and did not have extensive knowledge of the West Indies, he was well qualified at gathering information, having done a Report on Military Posts (1866) and a Report on the South (1867).
 Babcock's official instructions, signed by Fish, were to gather knowledge of local conditions, but without diplomatic status.
 Grant, however, wanted Babcock to find out Santo Domingo President Buenaventura Báez's condition to purchase the island.
 In addition, he was to investigate the nation's agriculture and mineral wealth, as well as determine whether the government was stable and whether the people desired annexation.
 He was also instructed to find out about the country's economy, including the interest rate on the national debt and the strength of the Dominican currency.
 Although Grant gave Babcock verbal orders to find out the terms for Dominican annexation, Fish had not authorized Babcock to formally negotiate an agreement.
 This caused doubt about Babcock's legal diplomatic authority, and later a rift in Grant's own Cabinet.